 Molecular cytogenetic studies using fluorescence in situ hybridization (FISH) focus on specific chromosomes and chromosomal regions and, therefore, do not replace standard cytogenetic studies.
 Rather, these studies are used as an adjunct to chromosome analysis.

-FISH studies involve analysis of hybridization signals using chromosome-specific DNA probes on metaphase spreads or interphase nuclei.
+FISH studies involve analysis of hybridization signals using chromosome-specific DNA probes on metaphase spreads, interphase nuclei, paraffin embedded tissue, cytospin slides, smears, touch preps, and thin-prep cytology slides.

 Indications for FISH in cancer cytogenetics include: